pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

     tanzu package available get app-scanning.apps.tanzu.vmware.com/VERSION --values-schema --namespace tap-install
     ```

-    Where `VERSION` is the version number you discovered.
+    Where `VERSION` is your package version number.
 For example, `0.1.0-alpha`.

     For example: